 Who Will Love This Tour?

 If you enjoy active sightseeing and want to see many of Central Park’s highlights without walking for hours, this tour is a good fit.
-It’s perfect for those who appreciate a relaxed pace, engaging guides, and a chance to take photos at iconic spots.
+It’s great for those who appreciate a relaxed pace, engaging guides, and a chance to take photos at iconic spots.
 It suits solo travelers, couples, and small groups, especially if you’re comfortable on a bike.

 However, keep in mind that the tour operates rain or shine—so if you’re not comfortable cycling in bad weather, you might want to reschedule or prepare accordingly.
 Also, since there are no child trailers or tag-alongs, it’s best for older children or teens who can handle biking for a couple of hours comfortably.